ekeih/icinga2telegram/README.md

 Copy your CHAT-ID.
 You will need it for the Icinga2 configuration.
 If you want to add more users everyone has to send a message to your bot and you need to extract the CHAT-IDs as shown above.
-(You can also invite your bot to groups but then you have write a message like `@yourbot foo` to the group to send the message (with your CHAT-ID) to your bot.)
+(You can also invite your bot to groups but then you have to write a message like `@yourbot foo` to the group to send the message (with your CHAT-ID) to your bot.)